nss-evening-cohort-8/chatty-kleenex/README.md

 Below the navigation bar we have options to change the messages background color theme, text color and text size.
 Additionally, you can choose a username to display before your messages throughout your conversation.

 The chat application deletes the top message after 20 messages have been reached.
-Lastly, as the bonus, the user receives an alert when the type a "bad word".
+Lastly, as the bonus, the user receives an alert when they type a "bad word".

 ## Screenshots